GallowayLabMIT/protocols/docs/protocols/tc/tc-basics/ipsc_culture.rst

 .. time:: ~15 min — don't forget to coat plates at least 1 hr ahead of time!

 To passage for general cell culture maintenance, use ReLeSR to dissociate cells in clumps.
 This is less disruptive and may improve the long-term integrity of the iPSCs.
-For seeding or other applications that require counting, dissociate with Accutase to achieve a single-cell suspension (see :ref:`accutase-dissociation` below).
+For seeding or other applications that require counting, dissociate with Gentle Cell Dissociation Reagent (preferred) or Accutase to achieve a single-cell suspension
+(see :ref:`gcdr-dissociation` and :ref:`accutase-dissociation` below).

 1. Aspirate the old media.
 Gently wash with 1 mL PBS and aspirate.
 2. Add 1 mL ReLeSR and incubate at room temperature for 1 min.